department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-findings.md

 >"For people like me, you should put that link down below this.
 When I get to where I think I need to start I just go." - P5

 **VA Experiences**
-- After reading the Introduction/Steps page, one participant noted that the suggestion, "If you need help with your request, contact a local Veterans Service Organization (VSO)" was not helpful as it can take months to talk to a VSO.
+- After reading the Introduction/Steps page, one participant noted that the line on the page, *"If you need help with your request, contact a local Veterans Service Organization (VSO)"* was not helpful as it can take months to talk to a VSO.

-- One participant was very involved in a blind Veterans organization and he noted that he did not know any other JAWS users.
-Other blind Veterans that he knew did not use technology.
-He noted that it was important to mail information as opposed to email as these Veterans did not have email addresses.
+- One participant was very involved in a blind Veterans organization and stated that he did not know any other JAWS users.
+Other blind Veterans that he knew did not all use technology and did not have email addresses.

 - 2 participants said they do not have to pay for copays due to blindness being considered a catastrophic disability by VA.